lemocla/Codzilla/README.md

       The colour blue will be used for icons and buttons to inform users with regards to their interest and participation into groups and events.

       Fuchsia will be used for the logo and was selected for its bright and bold appearance offering a striking contrast with the blue.
-It will also be used to hightlight certain text elements.
+It will also be used to highlight certain text elements.

     - #### **Typography**

-      The website will use the following fronts from [Google](https://fonts.google.com/):
+      The website will use the following fonts from [Google](https://fonts.google.com/):
       - Open sans for the text throughout due its friendly appearance and being easy to read.
       - Roboto for headings as it complements Open sans very nicely
       - Tourney for the logo for its technological aspect.